calumroy/death_stick/README.md

 Troubleshooting:
 - If serial permissions fail, ensure the host user is in `dialout` and the device exists.
 You can try `TTY_DEVICE=/dev/ttyACM0`.
 - Tools cache persists in `.espressif`.
 Delete it to force re-install.

+- If you power cycle the ESP or disconnct the USB and reconnct the podman container will need to be restarted otherwise it won't get permission to use the device serial port anymore.